corememltd/cloud-managed-dns/README.md

 Where:

- * **`nameservers`:** nameservers to use when going live for your domain
-     * instruct your domain name registrar to set the NS records of your domain to the values returned for your deployment
  * **`proxy-ipv6` and `proxy-ipv4`:** IPv6 and IPv4 addresses of the DNS proxy forwarders
      * first IPv4 and first IPv6 address listed is assigned to the first proxy resolver, the second set to the second proxy resolver
      * these IPs are used by your on-premises resolvers to gain access to the private view of your zone